jacobthemyth/dotfiles/README.md

 What's in it?
 -------------

-- Lot's of customizations for Vim & Tmux
+Lot's of customizations for Vim & Tmux
-- A [VeraCrypt](https://github.com/veracrypt/VeraCrypt) volume with my keys